 We have obtained dispersion measurements with SNR>10 for periods 8 s to 70 s (Figure 3, left).
-The best observed frequency band is 10 to 30 s with over 1000 measurements at each period or a retrieval rate of 50 to 80% of all the possible pairs.
-The ray paths cover almost the entire Chinese continent (Figure 3, right).
-However, the coverage is much better in the eastern half of the country, because of the denser station distribution there than in the western part.
+The best observed frequency band is 10 to 30 s with a retrieval rate of 50 to 80% of all the possible pairs.
+The ray paths provide good coverage of almost the entire Chinese continent except at the margins (Figure 3, right).

 Figure 4.
 Rayleigh wave group velocities obtained in this study.
-Shown are the maps at periods 8, 15, 20, 25, 30, 40, 50, 60 s, respectively.
+Shown are the maps at periods 10 to 60 s, respectively.
 Plotted in the background are major block boundaries and basin outlines (Figure 1).

 The ray coverage of our dispersion measurements is sufficient for us to invert for Rayleigh wave group velocity maps at periods from 8 s to 60 s (Figure 4).
-The results show remarkable features that correlate with large-scale geological structures of China.
+The results show remarkable features that correlate with large-scale geological structures of China (discussed in more details in Zheng et al., 2008).
 Major basins are well delineated with low velocities at short periods (8 to 20 s), including Bohai-Wan Basin (North China Basin), Sichuan Basin, Qaidam Basin, and Tarim Basin.
 The stable Yangtz Craton also shows up well with high velocities.
-At longer periods (25-50 s), the group velocity maps display striking bimodal distribution with high velocity in the east and low velocity in the west, which corresponds very well with the thinner crust in the east and much thicker crust in the west (e.g. Liang et al., 2004).
+At longer periods (25-50 s), the group velocity maps display striking bimodal distribution with high velocity in the east and low velocity in the west, which corresponds very well with the thinner crust in the east and much thicker crust in the west (e.g. Liang et al., 2004) as in global reference model CRUST 2.0 (http://mahi.ucsd.edu/Gabi/rem.html).
 The NNE-SSW trending boundary between fast and slow velocities (around longitude 108°E) coincides with the sharp topographic change and with the well-known Gravity Lineation.